mfojtik/jenkins-ci/README.md

 # Create the 'staging' project where we deploy the sample-app for testing
 $ oc new-project stage
 $ oc policy add-role-to-user edit system:serviceaccount:stage:default

+# Now create the templates in the 'ci' and 'stage' projects
+$ oc create -f openshift
 ```

 ## Instantiating templates from OpenShift web console